-For example:

-First asterisk missed = 95

-Second asterisk missed =85

-Third asterisk missed =75

-Fourth asterisk (or equivalent) missed = 65 and so on until skill is completed
+For example: First asterisk missed = 95 Second asterisk missed =85 Third asterisk missed =75 Fourth asterisk (or equivalent) missed = 65 and so on until skill is completed

 The student will complete the skill for a grade that counts for a total of 20% of the final course grade.
 Should the student have to remediate the skill, the remediation will not alter the original grade, however, the student will have to score at least an 85 on remediation to move on.
 For remediation, the student must obtain a remediation form and schedule an appointment ahead of time with an available instructor.
-All remediation for BSCCL skills must be complete by October 23, 2020, or the student will receive and "Incomplete" for their grade and will not be allowed to attend their first assigned clinical day.
-Following clinical assignments will be missed with a grade of "zero" for the clinical week until Nov.
-6, 2020.
-After Nov.
-6, 2020, if remediation is not complete, the student will not have met the course exit goals, and will be given a course grade of "F", regardless of other course grades, and withdrawn from the vocational nursing program.
+All remediation for BSCCL skills must be complete by the first clinical day, or the student will receive and "Incomplete" for their grade and will not be allowed to attend their first assigned clinical day.
+All clinical assignments and remediation must be complete by the following week after final unless a different date is stated by instructors.
+If not complete, the student will not have met the course exit goals, and will be given a course grade of "F", regardless of other course grades, and withdrawn from the vocational nursing program.